 Experiment with new recipes and flavors to open your mind to other forms of cuisine.
 Start treating junk food as a special treat rather than a regular part of your diet.

 Starting checking the labels of everything you buy.
 Also, note the portion sizes each time you head for a snack.
-Stick to these limits and you should soon feel the pounds falling away.
+Stick to these limits and avoid over-eating.

 Besides, always eat from a plate.
 This is a smart tip to manage the sizes of your portions.
 If you grab things out of a packet or box then you can’t measure how much you are eating.
 Put everything on a plate before you eat it to set yourself limits.